That-Dev-Girl-Sites/jhalabi.com/_posts/2015-04-22-about-this-tech-girl.md

 ## So... who am I?

 I am a woman.
 I am a professional geek.
 I am girly and not girly at the same time.
-I am who I am - quirks and all - and I own every quirk that I have.
-And every other geek/nerd/techie/whatever - female or not - should do the same.
+I am who I am, quirks and all, and I own every quirk that I have.
+And every other geek/nerd/techie/whatever -- female or not -- should do the same.

 _Cross-posted on Medium @ (https://medium.com/@jonihalabi/about-this-tech-girl-ae941e9ffd91)_